-I wanted to do my part to help.
-Insert this free at home reading challenge!
+I wanted to do my part to help keep your little readers engaged this summer.
+Insert this free at home summer reading challenge!
+Your kids will love this challenge, even in the summer! 😍 📚

 - Read outside.